btemplep/authzee/docs/sdks.md

 The SDK should return normalized results for all operations that include any errors in the results.

-If the Language supports exceptions, then the Authzee Class should support the ability to raise critical errors as exceptions.
+If the Language supports exceptions, then the Authzee Class should support the ability to raise errors as exceptions.

 Exceptions should provide a message and the full result of the function with all errors.